jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 Welcome to the first step in your journey to mastering full stack Node.js web development.
 In this article we'll look at what Node.js is, why it's useful, and how to get started using it.

 This article provides a lot of background on Node.js.
-If you already have it installed and want to jump right in, feel free to skip on to part 2.
+If you already have it installed and want to jump right in, feel free to skip on to [Part 2 - _Building a Node.js Web Server_]("https://www.jeysenfreedman.com/blog/full-stack-nodejs/building-a-nodejs-web-server/").

 > This is a blockquote.
 This information is optional and provides extra context and detail.

-### Node.js
+### What is Node.js?

 Node.js is a _JavaScript runtime_ built on Google Chrome's V8 engine.
 Its claim to fame is its ability you to run JavaScript outside the browser.
-Node.js is the breakthrough that gave developers the power to build full stack applications with JavaScript.
+Node.js is the breakthrough that gave developers the power to build _full stack_ applications with JavaScript.

 Top organizations like Netflix, LinkedIn, Walmart and NASA use Node.js as the foundation for many of their web services.

 How the performance of Node.js compares to other backend options is the subject of much debate.
 The general rule of thumb these days is that its better to _**write** code fast than code that **runs** fast_.
 Don't mistake this for an absolute truth!
 There will always be specific applications where performance is the top priority.
 But in this lightspeed-paced industry, the time it takes to get your code out the door can make or break you.
+The ability to use JavaScript for full stack development can simplify codebases and reduce time to deployment.

 #### Under the Hood